ogobrecht/plex/README.md

 The package itself is independend, but functionality varies on the following conditions:

 - For APEX app export: APEX >= 5.1.4 installed
-- NOT YET IMPLEMENTED: For ORDS REST service export: ORDS >= ??? installed
+- NOT YET IMPLEMENTED: For ORDS REST service export: ORDS >= FIXME installed

 INSTALLATION